gitops97123/DevOps-Git/02 Git Basics.md

 ![new repository](https://github.com/gitops97123/gitOps/blob/main/icons/01.png?raw=true)

 After clicking the button, GitHub will ask you to name your repo and provide a brief description:

 ![new repository](https://github.com/gitops97123/gitOps/blob/main/icons/02.png?raw=true)

+When you're done filling out the information, press the 'Create repository' button to make your new repo.

+GitHub will ask if you want to create a new repo from scratch or if you want to add a repo you have created locally.
+In this case, since we've already created a new repo locally, we want to push that onto GitHub so follow the '....or push an existing repository from the command line' section: